Mapping Canada’s Music

 The variety, breadth, and scope of these writings confirm Kallmann’s pioneering role in Canadian music research and the importance of his legacy to the cultural life of his adopted country.
 In the current climate of cuts to archival collections and services, the publication of these essays by and about a pre-eminent collector and historian serves as a timely reminder of the importance of cultural memory.

 Born in Berlin in 1922, Helmut Kallmann lost his mother, father, and sister in the Holocaust.
-He was sent to England on the Kindertransport, and later to Canada, where he was interned as an enemy alien from 1940 to 1943.
+He was sent to England on the Kindertransport and later to Canada, where he was interned as an enemy alien from 1940 to 1943.
 After graduating from university with a B.Mus., Kallmann worked from 1950 to 1970 at the CBC Toronto Music Library.
 In 1970 he was appointed chief of the newly created music division of the National Library, where he developed the plan for the collection and preservation of musical Canadiana and curated several exhibitions.
 In retirement he produced a newsletter for those who were interned with him in Canada, and assisted the Berlin government with exhibitions documenting the lives of Jewish residents in his childhood neighbourhood.
-Kallmann was appointed as a member of the Order of Canada in 1987.
+He received the Order of Canada in 1977.

-John Beckwith, composer, music educator, and writer, was associated with the Faculty of Music, University of Toronto, from 1952 to 1990.
+John Beckwith is a composer, music educator, and writer.
 His more than 150 compositions include operas, a dozen orchestral works, chamber, solo, and choral works.
 Previous publications with WLU Press include In Search of Alberto Guerrero (2006), Unheard Of: Memoirs of a Canadian Composer (2012), and, as co-editor with Brian Cherney, Weinzweig: Essays on His Life and Music (2011).

 Robin Elliott holds the Jean A. Chalmers Chair in Canadian Music at the Faculty of Music, University of Toronto.
-He recently co-edited two books for WLU Press, Music Traditions, Cultures, and Contexts (2010) and Centre and Periphery, Roots and Exile: Interpreting the Music of István Anhalt, György Kurtág, and Sándor Veress (2011).
+He recently co-edited two books for WLU Press, Music Traditions, Cultures, and Contexts (with Gordon E. Smith, 2010) and Centre and Periphery, Roots and Exile: Interpreting the Music of István Anhalt, György Kurtág, and Sándor Veress (with Friedemann Sallis and Kenneth DeLong, 2011).

 By the same author